Skip to content

 By Petr Samokhin

 Screen capture tools, stream archives, and some editors save MKV.
-Clipchamp, Photos, and many Windows upload forms expect MP4 instead.
-You hit the wall when built-in apps refuse to open the file, when Teams rejects the attachment, or when a CMS import list shows only MP4.
-Unlike MOV from an iPhone, MKV often comes from OBS, game capture, or downloaded archives that Windows never opened by default.
-Converting locally keeps internal demos private and avoids re-downloading from a sketchy converter site when you already have the source on disk.
+Clipchamp, Photos, and many Windows upload forms expect MP4.
+Teams rejects the attachment, or a CMS import list shows only MP4.
+Convert locally so internal demos never go through a random upload site.

 Why MKV is awkward on Windows